Natural Killer Cells & Implantation

 This is also coming to the forefront when dealing with not only unexplained fertility issues, but recurrent miscarriage and in IVF why some good embryos just don’t seem to implant.

-What the scientists at a New York Medical centre have found, though only on a small scale and larger studies need to be performed, is that if you think you are fertilising and not holding you may be experiencing an autoimmune issue.
+Scientists at a New York Medical centre have found, though only on a small scale and larger studies need to be performed, is if you think you are fertilizing and not holding you may be experiencing an autoimmune issue.

 Natural Killer cells are cells in our bodies that we need to get rid of structures that could otherwise cause problems in the body, i.e. tumors, cancers, etc. However when these NKC are at increased levels in the uterine lining or endometrium,(and there is controversy over what increased is because they numbers differ significantly in different parts of the cycle) they might be actually mistaking the embryo for a foreign body and attacking it, not allowing it to implant.
 However more needs to be learned about the NKC in the uterine lining because it does appear to be different than the NKC in other parts of the body, and therefore what actually happens is unknown and maybe much more complex or simplified than what researchers now surmise.

 If however elevated levels of NKC do create issues for fertility it may still be hard to understand why your own body may be attacking its own tissue, i.e. the fertilized egg.

 Remember, the immune system’s response is meant to get rid of foreign invaders in your system to keep you healthy.
 If your body looks at the fertilized egg as a foreign invader then it may try to get rid of it.
 In some cases because the fetus wouldn’t have survived or it has a chromosomal defect the body will get rid of the pregnancy for this reason.